Getting Started with Story Driven Development for Rails with Cucumber

-I've been hearing about Story Driven Development (SDD) for a while but I haven't tried it out because I was under the impression that there was a huge amount to learn and setup before I could get going.
-I'm not sure if that used to be true, but I started using Cucumber yesterday and it was really easy.
+I'd been hearing about Story Driven Development (SDD) for a while but kept putting it off, assuming there was a huge amount to learn and set up before I could get going.
+Turns out that was completely wrong.
+I started using Cucumber yesterday and it was surprisingly easy to get rolling.

 Install and configure